mrocklin/mrocklin.github.io/startups/best-practices.md

 Investors may be offering you more money than you need.
 That's ok.
 Take the money.
 Money is useful.
-It can be turned into good people, time to relax and regroup, experimentation, offloading dumb problems onto contractors.
+It can be turned into good people, time to relax and regroup, experimentation, offloading dumb problems onto contractors, firing troublesome customers, etc..
 Don't worry about being overvalued.
 Don't worry about overly high expectations.
 Just take the money.

 ### VCs primary value is money

-They will offer you a variety of help in starting out.
+They will claim to add value in various ways (introductions, operating partners, etc..)
 This help may have some value, but not much.
-It's easy to find advice.
 Their experts are smart, but they don't know your business well and so you'll outgrow them in a couple of months.

 ### Choose people who understand your space

 Even though they won't be able to help you, it's really nice to have people who understand what you're doing so that you don't have to explain everything to them.
-This, in my experience, is the primary value of very smart investors.

 Authenticity and Mental Health